SenteonLLC/senteonllc.github.io/beta/controls.md

 ## Initialize the Endpoint
 1) On the `Endpoints` screen you can see the status of Senteon agents on each endpoint.
-All endpoints with the status `ready for initialization` are ready for initializing.
+All endpoints with the status `Ready to Begin Evaluation` are ready for initializing.

 <img src="images/login.PNG" width="750">

-2)  From the `endpoints` screen, navigate to the `Unintialized` screen using the radio buttons at the top
+2)  From the `Endpoints` screen, navigate to the `Endpoint Setup` screen using the radio buttons at the top

 <img src="images/AccountManager.png" width="750">

-3)  The `uninitialized` screen has a list on the bottom left indicating all endpoints ready for initialization.
-Select the endpoints you wish to initialize from the list and then select `Initialize`.
+3)  The `Endpoint Setup` screen has a list on the bottom left indicating all endpoints ready for initialization.
+Select the endpoints you wish to initialize from the list and then select `Initialize Selected`.
 > **Note**: You can initialize as many endpoints at once as you would like.
 When the grouping feature is released, endpoints that are initialized together will be initialized into the same group and compared against the same baseline.

 <img src="images/SetControls.png" width="750">